Research

 Below are my current research projects:

 Chae, Sophia and Victor Agadjanian.
-“Polygyny and fertility: Continuity or change in sub-Saharan Africa.”
+“Polygyny and women’s economic well-being in sub-Saharan Africa.”

 Chae, Sophia and Victor Agadjanian.
 “The changing nature of polygynous unions in sub-Saharan Africa: Implications for women’s empowerment and marital egalitarianism.”

 Chae, Sophia, Jessie Pinchoff, and Mark R. Montgomery.
-“Adolescent migration, schooling, and work in sub-Saharan Africa.”
+“Adolescent urban migration, schooling, and work in sub-Saharan Africa.”

 Chae, Sophia and Philip Anglewicz.
 “Marriage and health in rural Malawi.”